 During extreme weather conditions, bus routes may not operate as normal.
 Bus companies may not be able to follow the usual route home, arrange the usual onward connections or arrange transport to outlying villages.
 Bus drivers are instructed to stay with the children and take responsibility for them if the bus cannot get through.

 If the school is to be closed we will:

-- Arrange for announcements to be made on Radio Derby, Radio Sheffield and High Peak Radio
+Arrange for announcements to be made on Radio Sheffield, Radio Derby, Greatest Hits Radio and High Peak Radio

 These communications will be repeated on each subsequent day of closure.

 Difficulty getting into school